amirmat98/Assignment_Cogar_group_N/docs/source/architecture.rst

 Additionally, in order to communicate with the component responsible for **object recognition**, the **camera** component must use the **adapter** pattern to ensure data consistency during exchanges.

-The **planner high level** component is responsible for translating the actions received from the :doc:`action planning<action_planning>` module into actual commands for the robot.
-It manages the :doc:`navigation<navigation>` component, which, based on the known map and the task to be performed, determines the optimal path for the :doc:`motion<motion>` module to follow or the specific actions to be executed by the :doc:`Gripper<gripper>`.
+The **planner high level** component is responsible for translating the actions received from the **actino_planning** module into actual commands for the robot.
+It manages the **navigation** component, which, based on the known map and the task to be performed, determines the optimal path for the **motion** module to follow or the specific actions to be executed by the **gripper**.

 Additionally, there is an artifact that keeps track of the **robot's current state** for example, states like cutting, cooking, grabbing, and so on.
 The robot's state dynamically updates according to the current situation.

 Finally, there is a component that monitors the robot’s **battery level**.
-This component is responsible for managing the charge status and the :doc:`error handler <error_handler>` will send a vocal warning signal when the battery is running low.
+This component is responsible for managing the charge status and the error handler will send a vocal warning signal when the battery is running low.

-As we can observe, there are two ports that are not connected to any internal component, as these serve as the input and output for the :doc:`error handler <error_handler>` component, which will manage any recovery procedures.
+As we can observe, there are two ports that are not connected to any internal component, as these serve as the input and output for the error handler component, which will manage any recovery procedures.

 .. rubric:: Implementation through patterns